survivor7777777/pdfbooklet/README.md

     $ sudo cp -p pdfbooklet /usr/local/bin/

 ## How to use pdfbooklet?
-If you have a PDF file named *mypdf.pdf* and want to convert it to a booklet, run **pdfbooklet** as follows:
+If you have a PDF file named *input.pdf* and want to convert it to a booklet, run **pdfbooklet** as follows:

     $ pdfbooklet input.pdf